hoffmannjordan/gryllus_nuclear_movements/old_sim/README.md

-This is an older version of the code that has not been cleaned up yet.
+This is an older version of the code that has not been cleaned up yet nor is up-to-date with the most correct settings.
 This folder will be deleted when the main code is available and commented.